Quints497/WiFi_Fingerprinting_Comparison/README.md

 ## Chapter 2: Indoor Positioning Problem

 ### 2.1 The Challenge of Indoor Positioning
-This section delves into the challenges faced in indoor positioning, emphasizing the importance of developing safeguards to balance legitimate uses and prevent potential misuse of IPS.
+This section delves into the challenges faced in indoor positioning, emphasising the importance of developing safeguards to balance legitimate uses and prevent potential misuse of IPS.

 ### 2.2 WiFi Fingerprinting
-The WiFi fingerprinting technique is explained, shedding light on how it is utilized for indoor positioning systems.
+The WiFi fingerprinting technique is explained, shedding light on how it is utilised for indoor positioning systems.

 ### 2.3 Real-World Applications
 This part explores various real-world applications of IPS, such as tracking goods in warehouses, patient care in hospitals, and employee monitoring in retail environments.